Merchant Navy (United Kingdom): Fleet

+Officers and ratings

-As a signatory to the STCW Convention UK ships are commanded by Deck Officers and Engineering Officers.
+As a signatory to the STCW Convention UK ships are commanded by deck officers and engineering officers.
 Officers undergo 3 years of training, known as a cadetship at one of the approved maritime colleges in the United Kingdom.
 These include Warsash Maritime Academy, South Tyneside College, Fleetwood, Plymouth University and City of Glasgow College.
-Cadets usually have a choice of two academic routes; Foundation Degree or Higher National Diploma.
+Cadets usually have a choice of two academic routes: Foundation Degree or Higher National Diploma.
 Successful completion of this results in a qualification in marine operations or marine engineering.
 Generally the costs of a cadetship will be met by sponsorship from a UK shipping company.
 During the three years of training, cadets also go to sea, for a period of a year or more, usually spread across the cadetship.
 This affords a practical education, that along with the academic time in college prepares a candidate for a separate and final oral exam.
-This oral exam is carried out with a Master Mariner at an office of the Maritime and Coastguard Agency.
+This oral exam is carried out with a master mariner at an office of the Maritime and Coastguard Agency.
 Successful completion of the oral exam will result in the award of a certificate of competency.
-This is the international qualification, issued by the UK government which allows an Officer to work in their qualified capacity on board a ship.
-Certificates are issued for different ranks and as such an Officer will usually return to complete a subsequent series of studies until they reach the highest qualification.
+This is the international qualification, issued by the UK government which allows an officer to work in their qualified capacity on board a ship.
+Certificates are issued for different ranks and as such an officer will usually return to complete a subsequent series of studies until they reach the highest qualification.

-The first UK Deck Officer certificates of competency were issued in 1845, conducted then, as now, by a final oral exam with a Master Mariner.
-The training regime for Officers is set out in the official syllabus of the Merchant Navy Training Board.
+The first UK deck officer certificates of competency were issued in 1845, conducted then, as now, by a final oral exam with a master mariner.
+The training regime for officers is set out in the official syllabus of the Merchant Navy Training Board.
 This training still encompasses all of the traditional trades such as celestial navigation, ship stability, general cargo and seamanship, but now includes training in business, legislation, law, and computerisation for deck officers and marine engineering principles, workshop technology, steam propulsion, motor (diesel) propulsion, auxiliaries, mechanics, thermodynamics, engineering drawing, ship construction, marine electrics as well as practical workshop training for engineering officers.